 GunBroker.com promotes responsible gun ownership and offers its customers a safe, secure, and transparent venue to buy and sell guns online by strict adherence to gun ownership policies and regulations through licensed firearms dealers as transfer agents.

 ACTION PERFORMANCE COMPANIES

-Prior to AMMO, Inc., Wagenhals was the powerhouse marketer, designer, promoter, and manufacturer in the world of motorsports as founder of Action Performance Companies, Inc. At Action, Wagenhals shaped the company by negotiating long-term, exclusive licenses with motorsports’ most popular drivers and teams by using diverse distribution channels and creating innovative and strategic branding; and, by maintaining an outstanding reputation for creativity, quality and authenticity.
+Prior to starting AMMO, Wagenhals was the powerhouse marketer, product architect, promoter, and manufacturer in the world of motorsports as founder and CEO of Action Performance Companies, Inc. At Action, Wagenhals shaped the company’s success by negotiating long-term, exclusive licenses with motorsports’ most popular drivers and teams by using diverse distribution channels and creating innovative and strategic branding; and, by maintaining an outstanding reputation for creativity, quality, and authenticity.

 The company's enormous growth came in the 1990s as interest in stock car racing skyrocketed in the U.S. There were few other companies serving this niche market and Action Performance took advantage of its marketing acumen and rode the wave of racing popularity by strategically buying other companies and continually exceeding unique marketing expectations.

 At the onset, Wagenhals clearly understood that for Action Performance Companies to get the significant funding it needed to be successful, he had to secure the rights to reproduce the most revered car in NASCAR -- driver Dale Earnhardt's black “number three.”
 Wagenhals sold his home, moved into a small apartment, and paid Mr. Earnhardt his last $300,000, his personal bank account was now depleted – a fearless, but strategic move by Wagenhals that paid off significantly in time.
 Wagenhals knew he now had a corner on what would be a booming market.